Vunnupyx/clight/user-docs/docs/VirtualDataPoints.md

 ### Combined Operations

-There are two ways to create combined operations: through `Calculation` or creating new VDPs and combining these.
+There are two ways to create combined operations:

+- Using `Calculation`:

-For `Calculation` please refer the explanation above.
+Please refer the explanation above.

+- Creating new VDPs and combining these:

-For example, to create following equation with multiple VDPs:
-_DP1 & DP2 & !DP3_
+For example, to create following equation with multiple VDPs: _DP1 & DP2 & !DP3_

 1. Create a first VDP1 with DP1 and DP2, AND operation
 2. Create a second VDP2 with DP3, NOT operation